 November 4th, 2015|

-The New York Health Department conducted tests at St. Joseph’s Hospital and confirmed that Legionella Bacteria is present in the in two patients’ sinks and an ice machine.
+The New York Health Department conducted tests at St. Joseph’s Hospital and confirmed that Legionella Bacteria is present in two patients’ sinks and an ice machine.

 According to Syracuse.com, the testing began when three patients were diagnosed with Legionnaires’ disease.
 Two of the three patients who became infected with Legionnaires’ disease caught it from the hospital.
 Officials are still trying to determine if the third patient, who died from the disease, was infected at the hospital.